OAuth for Remote MCP Servers

 The takeaway

 The protocol is not the interesting part — the standard is borrowed and identical for every client.
-What varies, and what this comparison maps, are the two axes that decide everything else: where the client runs (private/VPN vs. public/cloud), which fixes the host it reaches; and how it proves itself (PKCE vs. a pre-shared secret), which fixes whether it can self-register or must be provisioned by an admin.
-The deployment shape that makes this work is worth naming: front the server with oauth2-proxy for the Google sign-in, place a thin spec-conforming authorization server behind it, and split the work across an internal host for VPN-local clients and a public host for cloud clients.
+What varies, and what this comparison maps, are the two axes that decide everything else: where the client runs (local vs. cloud), which fixes where the OAuth callback lands; and how it proves itself (PKCE vs. a pre-shared secret), which fixes whether it can self-register or must be provisioned by an admin.
+The deployment shape that makes this work is worth naming: front the server with oauth2-proxy for the Google sign-in, place a thin spec-conforming authorization server behind it, and serve every client from a single internet-reachable host — the OAuth callback must be public for cloud clients anyway, and one host keeps the topology simple.
+Authentication, not network placement, is the boundary.
 Within that shape, only a confidential client (Gemini Enterprise) needs a pre-shared secret, and the practical friction is rarely the protocol — it is vendor-side gates such as a client browser-open bug or a team-admin permission on adding the server.